 • What are some resolutions with actors?

-• What happens when an actor works again your writing center?
+• What happens when an actor works against your writing center?

 • How does collaboration help your writing center “grow?”